Drive response when you build your brand at the point of choice

 We choose with our eyes and our emotions.

-As consumers, we want to know about our food products — where they come from, who’s behind them, how they’re made.
-We want our food to be enticing, flavorful, unique, interesting, and of course, really yummy.
+As consumers, we want to know about our food products — where they come from, who’s behind them, how they’re grown and made.
+We want enticing, flavorful, unique, interesting, and of course, really yummy food.

 Try this pie … buy this cookie … incredible!
 The package calls to you at the point of choice.